jdhchow/TrapTheCatRL/README.md

 ### Reinforcement Learning
-The Model/ folder contains some trained models for the player and cat to play on a 5x5 grid.
+The Model/ folder contains some trained models for the player and cat to play on a 5x5 grid (playerModel_5x5.h5, catModel_5x5.h5).
 There are many opportunities to improve the current algorithms and refactor the code.